lgruenewald/martini_daemon/docs/file_format.md

 The difference between the two, is how interactions that are broken are selected, see the section in `docs/architecture.md` for this for more detail.
+The second difference, is that any atoms included in rx_update will remove all fragments that contain that atom during a reaction.

 The main use case for [rx_break] is to specify a pair of particles, and to break the molecule apart into two between those two particles.
+Note: if additional exclusions were added when two monomers were connected, besides the main new bonded interactions, remember to break all these exclusions as well, not just the bonded interactions.

 The main use case for [rx_update] is to change how a part of the molecule is constructed.
 It will break interactions within the group, but will not